Lightning romp to 8-2 win over Isles to open East finals

 Hedman, from the blue line and set up by Point’s no-look pass, blasted a shot inside the left post with Greiss screened by Tampa Bay’s Alex Killorn for a power-play goal.
 Then McDonagh beat Greiss high on the short side from the left circle.

 Point extended his point streak to seven games, in which he’s combined for four goals and 12 assists.
 He also has a point in 13 of Tampa Bay’s 14 playoff games this year.
-He and Kucherov’s five-point outings were each career highs and a franchise record for the Lightning.

 The Lightning piled on by scoring twice in the second period, including a delayed goal scored by Gourde following an NHL video review as play progressed.
 The horn was blown 14 seconds after Gourde’s shot crossed the goal line and bounced off Islanders defenseman Andy Greene’s stick, which was in the net.